cijerezg/lerobot/recap_walkthrough.md

 **Buffer loading is slow even with cache**
 → Make sure the cache fingerprint matches.
 Run `cat outputs/buffer_cache/*/metadata.json | head` and check that the `dataset_root` and `total_frames` match your dataset.
 If they don't match, delete the cache directory and re-run `scripts/predecode_dataset.py`.

+**Actor can't connect to remote learner**
+→ Verify the learner is binding to `0.0.0.0` (not `localhost` or `127.0.0.1`) in its config.
+Check that port 50051 is open on the learner's firewall (`sudo ufw status`).
+Test connectivity from the actor machine with `nc -zv <learner-ip> 50051`.
+If using a cloud VM, also check the provider's security group / network ACL settings.

 **Checkpoint won't load**
 → If using `pi05_base`, the path should contain the string `pi05_base` so the loader uses dataset stats instead of checkpoint stats.
 If renamed, the loader may behave differently.